muhammadharoonshaukat/financial-risk-analysis/README.md

 -	Fraud rate stands at 3.56%, indicating a moderate level of risk exposure
 -	Fraud loss of $2.92M highlights significant financial impact despite lower frequency
 -	Fraud is concentrated in specific behavioral patterns:
- -	High withdrawals
+  →	High withdrawals
- -	Large international transfers
+  →	Large international transfers
- -	High-risk customers
+  →	High-risk customers

-👉 Business Insight: Fraud is not random — it is behavior-driven and can be predicted.
+👉 Business Insight: Fraud is not random and it is behavior-driven and can be predicted.

 ## 👔 Occupation vs Fraud Risk
 -	Students contribute the highest suspicious share (~20%)